Yung-Jer/Skills-Engine/README.md

 ## Step 6: Generating The Learning Path

-Once we successfully found out the skill gap between an applicant with the peer standard, we can suggest the applicant to a **continuous learning** programme which helps him to reach the peer standard, and even outperforming the peers in the specific industry.
+Once we successfully found out the skill gap between an applicant with the job and peer standard, we can suggest the applicant to **job** and **continuous learning** programmes which help the applicant to fulfill the skill gap, and even outperforming the peers in the specific industry.

-Depending on how huge the skill gaps are, we could group skills into either **critical, strongly recommended, recommended, good to have, fulfilled**.
-We infer a word vector using all the skills from one section, with a Doc2Vec model pre-trained on all the available course information.
-Then, we find out several most similar courses with this infered word vector.

-Example: We infer a word vector using Doc2Vec and find unique most similar courses
+Example: We infer skills required in a vector form using Doc2Vec and find the top 5 unique most similar courses

 ```
-vector = model.infer_vector(
-    ['marketing',
-     'microsoft office',
-     'microsoft word',
-     'negotiation',
-     'planning',
-     'process improvement',
-     'procurement',
-     'project management',
-     'purchasing',
-     'quality assurance',
-     'quality control'])

-course_unique = set()
-course_list = []
-for i, prob in res:
-    if courses.loc[i, 'Marketing Name'] not in course_unique:
-        course_unique.add(courses.loc[i, 'Marketing Name'])
-        course_list.append((courses.loc[i, 'Marketing Name'], courses.loc[i, 'competencyLevel']))

 # Output:
+# {'job':
+#        {
-# [('Omni Channel Commerce(OCC)', '3 - Entrant Level'),
+#            3: [(7203,'Innovation and Entrepreneurship Capstone','3 - Entrant Level'), ...],
+#            4: [(4602, 'Express Data Base Administrator', '4 - Specialist Level'), ...],
+#            5: [(12502, 'Cyber Security Management Capstone Project','5 - Expert Level'), ...]
+#        },
+#  'continuous learning':
+#        {
-#  ('Omnicom Sales & Marketing', '3 - Entrant Level'),
+#            3: [(7203,'Innovation and Entrepreneurship Capstone','3 - Entrant Level'), ...],
+#            4: [(4602, 'Express Data Base Administrator', '4 - Specialist Level'), ...],
+#            5: [(12502, 'Cyber Security Management Capstone Project','5 - Expert Level'), ...]
-#  ...
+#        }
-# ]
+# }
 ```